csendesm/pipeline-tutorials/pipeline_aws.md

-### How to deploy 'Kafka on etcd' on AWS with Banzai Cloud's Pipline
+### How to deploy Kafka on Kubernetes using etcd on AWS with Banzai Cloud's Pipeline

-In this tutorial we will guide you through how to deploy a 'Kafta on etcd' application from the ground on AWS.
+In this tutorial we will guide you through how to deploy a 'Kafta on Kubernetes - using etcd' application from the ground on AWS.

 At first you have to deploy our Pipeline Control Plane which takes care all the hard work.